leaninnovationlabs/dmcp/frontend/THEME.md

-# DMCP Theme System
+# Data MCP Theme System

-This document describes the comprehensive theming system implemented for the DMCP application.
+This document describes the comprehensive theming system implemented for the Data MCP application.

 ## Overview